klausfrieler/ECT/README.md

 ## Usage notes

-- The ERT runs in your web browser.
+- The ECT runs in your web browser.
 - By default, image files are hosted online on our servers.
 The test therefore requires internet connectivity.